Fluoride In Water is Dangerous as it Creates 3 Problems

 - Weight gain.

 There are very few studies that show any significant benefits from drinking water containing fluoride.
 This is surprising considering the potential risks of consuming too much fluoride because of a fluoridated water supply.
+A major risk is fluoride intoxication.

 Some studies even showed that cities which did not add fluoride to their drinking water had fewer cavities when compared to cities that did.
 The World Health Organization found that while only 3% of western European countries fluoridate their water, they have the same rate of dental cavities as areas that do not.